 My husband is a huge Dallas Cowboys fan.
 If you are too, you’ll enjoy these Cowboys wired ribbons for your football door decor

-Here’s the supply idea for a Pittsburgh Steelers themed wreath
+Here’s the supply idea for a Pittsburgh Steelers themed wreath for football season.

 That’s it!
 Hope you found it to be as quick and easy as I did.
 It was a great Super Bowl decoration, and could easily be adopted to fit particular sports teams or any other theme.
-Now that our SuperBowl party is over, I’ve removed the ribbon, stored it for a future project, and I’ve reused the wire wreath form for a Valentine’s Day surprise for the kids.
-Here’s a link to that project:
+Now that the big game and our SuperBowl party is over, I’ve removed the ribbon, stored it for a future project, and I’ve reused the wire wreath form for a Valentine’s Day surprise for the kids.

 Valentine’s Day Wreath for Front Door